Considerations for meat processors accepting venison to prevent spreading chronic wasting disease

-When accepting and handling deer, especially from Michigan’s CWD Core Area or Management Zones, wear rubber or latex gloves.
+When accepting and handling deer, especially from Michigan’s chronic wasting disease core area or management zones, wear rubber or latex gloves.
 Ask the following questions on incoming deer:

 - Where was this deer/venison harvested?

-- Was the deer tested for CWD? (it should have a yellow tag/number attached to it)
+- Was the deer tested for chronic wasting disease?
+(It should have a yellow tag/number attached to it.)

-If you are a processor outside of the CWD Core Area or CWD Management Zone and suspect the deer was taken out of these CWD areas but is not accompanied by a portion of a DNR issued CWD survey tag for that animal, refuse to accept the deer and require it to go to a DNR checkpoint within 24 hours of harvest prior to accepting it.
-It is okay to accept deboned meat, quarters or other parts of a cervid that do not have any part of the spinal column or head attached, antlers, antlers attached to a skull cap cleaned of all brain and muscle tissue, hides, upper canine teeth, or a finished taxidermist mount.
-As a processor or taxidermist outside of the Core CWD Area or Zone, you are required to contact the DNR Wildlife Disease Laboratory at 517-336-5030 within 24 hours if you receive carcasses harvested from the CWD Core Area or Management Zone as well as from another state if there is no DNR CWD survey tag or negative test result accompanying the carcass unless it is deboned meat, quarters or other parts of a cervid that do not have any part of the spinal column or head attached, antlers, antlers attached to a skull cap cleaned of all brain and muscle tissue, hides, upper canine teeth, or a finished taxidermist mount.
-It might be helpful to post facts from the MDNR and maps linked above to explain CWD to hunters as you receive carcasses and wild game.
+If you are a processor outside of the chronic wasting disease core area or management zone and suspect the deer was taken out of areas but is not accompanied by a portion of a DNR issued chronic wasting disease survey tag for that animal, refuse to accept the deer and require it go to a DNR checkpoint within 24 hours of harvest prior to accepting it.
+It is OK to accept deboned meat, quarters or other parts of a cervid that do not have any part of the spinal column or head attached, antlers, antlers attached to a skull cap cleaned of all brain and muscle tissue, hides, upper canine teeth, or a finished taxidermist mount.

-If you are processing deer from the CWD Core Area or Management Zone, the waste, inedible materials, spinal cord, brain tissue and other material should be handled in a specific manner.
+If you are processing deer from the chronic wasting disease core area or management zone, the waste, inedible materials, spinal cord, brain tissue and other material should be handled in a specific manner.
 Waste created from the processing of the carcass should be bagged and sent directly to a landfill.
-Do not render, burn, compost, or place in the environment parts from deer that potentially have CWD as this could contaminate the environment or soil and spread the disease.
-Additional recommendations are available from the Wisconsin Department of Natural Resources.
+Do not render, burn, compost or place in the environment parts from deer that potentially have chronic wasting disease as this could contaminate the environment or soil and spread the disease.

-Segregate any suspect venison from larger comingled batches of sausages/snack sticks/etc. and do not process until the test results come back negative.
-Additional processing protocols, including sanitizing knives, equipment and surfaces in a 50 percent bleach 50 percent water sanitizing solution for one hour, to help stop the spread of CWD.
-More information can be found online.
+Segregate any suspect venison from larger comingled batches of sausages, snack sticks, etc., and do not process until the test results come back negative.
+Additional processing protocols, including sanitizing knives, equipment and surfaces in a 50% bleach 50% water sanitizing solution for 1 hour, help stop the spread of chronic wasting disease.